kaskelso/interview_prep/readings/summarize.md

 Passive: classifier is updated after a certain amount of new data becomes available

 The next big challenge is Alert–Feedback Interaction and Sample Selection.
 This means that because investigators can only check a small number of high risk charges meaning biased sampling accumulates in both classes.
-This can be addressed by semisupervised weighting of samples that resembel examples in the test data.
+This can be addressed by semisupervised weighting of samples that resemble examples in the test data.
 Although, this seems like it would result in a model that doesn't generalize well.

 They break the problem into two categories: classifying based on alerts Ft and one classifying on delayed supervised samples Dt, and then aggregating the posterior of those for PKt (+|x i ) to determine alerts.